Minnesota suburbs turn to expanded patios to boost restaurants' business

 At Spiral Brewery in Hastings, server Victoria Zeyen said the patio "lets the whole town see each other a little bit, from a distance."
 The brewery got a grant from the city that helped pay for traffic cones, fencing and other materials to create safe pedestrian walkways.

-The blocked-off street, myriad patios and occasional musical performance create an atmosphere of excitement, general manager Heidi Ritt said.
-“You can feel the energy in the air,” she said.
+The blocked-off street, myriad patios and occasional musical performances create an atmosphere of excitement, general manager Heidi Ritt said.
+"You can feel the energy in the air," she said.

 Sharing a tent